HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/get_the_code/prepare_load_images.md

     # Image tag for each application
     tags:
     contentComposer: "v95_CFXXX_XXXXXXXX-XXXX"
-    core: "v95_CFXXX_XXXXXXXX-XXXX"
+    webEngine: "v95_CFXXX_XXXXXXXX-XXXX"
     digitalAssetManagement: "vX.X.X_XXXXXXXX-XXXX"
     imageProcessor: "vX.X.X_XXXXXXXX-XXXX"
     openLdap: "vX.X.X_XXXXXXXX-XXXX"
     persistence: "vX.X.X_XXXXXXXX-XXXX"
-    remoteSearch: "v95_CFXXX_XXXXXXXX-XXXX"
     ringApi: "vX.X.X_XXXXXXXX-XXXX"
     runtimeController: "vX.X.X_XXXXXXXX-XXXX"
     # Image name for each application
     names:
     contentComposer: "dx/content-composer"
-    core: "dx/core"
+    webEngine: "dx/web-engine"
     digitalAssetManagement: "dx/digital-asset-manager"
     imageProcessor: "dx/image-processor"
     openLdap: "dx/openldap"
     persistence: "dx/postgres"
-    remoteSearch: "dx/remote-search"
     ringApi: "dx/ringapi"
     runtimeController: "dx/runtime-controller"
 ```

 ## Additional Tasks

-If your remote repository requires access credentials, it is necessary to configure an `ImagePullSecret` to allow your cluster nodes to have proper access to the HCL DX 9.5 container images.
-This is also required if you want to use the HCL Harbor container registry directly.
+If your remote repository requires access credentials, it is necessary to configure an `ImagePullSecret` to allow your cluster nodes to have proper access to the HCL DX Compose 9.5 container images. <!-- This is also required if you want to use the HCL Harbor container registry directly.

 Please refer to [Using ImagePullSecrets](../optional_tasks/optional_imagepullsecrets.md) topic for instructions on how to configure this.